Shepherd-ITSec/agent-bughunt/README.md

 - **Independent exploration** — Participants pick either CTF or WordPress tracks, capture findings, and (optionally) submit through `CheckFlagMCP`.
 - **Wrap-up** — Collect reports/flags from `rules/` folders so nothing sensitive ends up in git history.

-## Tips for Facilitators

-- Keep heavy VM images, pcap files, and wordlists inside the playground folders; git will happily ignore them.
-- Encourage responsible disclosure: every WordPress analysis directory already includes guidance on reporting and severity triage.
-- Mix and match MCP servers—Cursor can call them concurrently, which makes demonstrations smoother than juggling CLI windows.
-- Document new rules or scoring guidance inside `rules/` subdirectories so they *are* tracked.

 ## License & Responsible Use